nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 This is clearly not ideal.
 The user is stuck manually visually scanning to check for potential signs of a de-sync issue, and must perform a full cache clear and initial sync (which can be slow).
-The more interesting approach is to apply clever math tricks or encoding techniques to compare large amounts of data over the wire _without_ needing to send or transmit significant amounts of it.
+The more interesting approach is to apply clever math or encoding techniques[^syndrome_decoding_algebraic_sets] to compare large amounts of data over the wire _without_ needing to send or transmit significant amounts of it.

 The use case still exists if the `/sync` code is completely stabilized.
 End-users and client developers alike **may not fully trust the _incremental_